fabriziosalmi/alma/docs/COGNITIVE_GUIDE.md

-# AI-CDN Cognitive Engine Guide 🧠
+# ALMA Cognitive Engine Guide 🧠

-The **Cognitive Engine** is what makes AI-CDN "sentient".
+The **Cognitive Engine** is what makes ALMA "sentient".
 Unlike standard CLI tools, it tracks your emotional state, understands context shifts, and protects you from risky operations.

 ## How it Works